 …turned into a set of Miro sticky notes via the above copy-paste-copy-paste process.

-Cleaning up and clustering topics
+Process participant information: cleaning up and clustering topics

 Once you’ve created a board of imported topics, copy it to a new board for the small group to work on.
 (In Miro, click on the name of the board in the top left-hand corner and click “Duplicate”.)
 This keeps the original topics available for reference, if needed.